diambra/docs/content/_index.en.md

 ### Terms of Use

 DIAMBRA Arena software package is subject to our <a href="https://diambra.ai/terms" target="_blank">Terms of Use</a>.
-By using it, you accept them without reserves.
+By using it, you accept them in full.

 ###### DIAMBRA™ is a Trade Mark, © Copyright 2018-2022.
 All Rights Reserved.